kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-automating excel report with Python.md

 ## Step 2 : Setup SQL Code and Export Raw Data

-Export data for each client in .csv using SQL.
-Assume you have a table called 'DATA_ALL' that combines data for all clients and all chanels that they subscribe to.
+Export data for each client in .csv using Yellowbrick.
+Assume you have a table called 'DATA_ALL' that combines data for all clients and all channels that they subscribed to.

 Use the following sample code to export data for each client through the command prompt.